vjlamp/tynamo.github.io/_posts/2018-07-02-arbitrarily-complex-uis.md

 PPPS.
 I hadn't planned on localizing Coachaide but after finding out about [tempura](https://github.com/ptaoussanis/tempura), I decided to give it a go, and ended up internationalizing and localizing it to Finnish over one weekend.
 Thanks to my neighbor Laura, there is also Spanish translation!

 PPPPS.
-Before publishing this, I decided implement full-text search for Coachaide.
+Before publishing this, I decided to implement full-text search for Coachaide.
 That took a bit longer, but just for the heck of it, I implemented **both** remote and local (as in client-side) full-text searches for it!